Kenneth B. Lee

-Kenneth B. "Ken" Lee (January 23, 1922 – December 23, 2010) was a former Speaker of the Pennsylvania House of Representatives.
+Kenneth B. "Ken" Lee (January 23, 1922 – December 23, 2010) was an American politician who served as Speaker of the Pennsylvania House of Representatives.

 Lee was first elected to the Pennsylvania House of Representatives in 1957.
 Prior to being elected to the Pennsylvania House of Representatives, Lee was in his third year as District Attorney of Sullivan County, Pennsylvania.

 Lee was born in Tioga County, Pennsylvania.
 He was a United States Air Force pilot stationed in Italy during World War II.
 He graduated from Mansfield University of Pennsylvania and Dickinson School of Law.